Etenil/mkjl/README.md

 Bugs
 ====

-- (2014.09.02) debootstrap will fail to install the jessie template.
-This is related to the deboostrap package itself.
+- jessie template does not working, because of a broken deboostrap package.
 I hope this will be fixed soon.
 - kfreebsd jails won't start, you need to fix it manually (see "kfreebsd jail fix")

 kfreebsd jail fix ('www' is the name of the jail):